bezzantsam/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?

    It is a function of the event target interface.
-It is a method that flows through the down in reaction to specific events it is listening for.
+It is a method that flows through the DOM in reaction to specific events it is listening for.
 I like to think of it as a sensor.

 4. Why would we convert a NodeList into an Array?

    To be able to use higher order array functions on the data.
-From my understanding it essentially is an indexed ordered list tht can be accessed the same OTHER than being able to use these handy methods on.
+From my understanding it essentially is an indexed ordered list that can be accessed the same other than being able to use these handy methods on.

 5. What is a component?
    A component is a part of a whole.
 It is encapsulated code that on its own performs a function or purpose.
 It can be added as a component piece of a larger application and from my understanding it often is with React and applied JS.
-It makes code reusable, less prone to failure because it isn't being repeated and allows engineers to focus on architecture and functionality vs being bogged down zombie coding repetitively.
+It makes code reusable, less prone to failure because it isn't being repeated and allows engineers to focus on architecture and functionality vs. being bogged down zombie coding repetitively.